philipemosv/dota-discord-bot/README.md

-﻿# Dota 2 Discord Bot using STRATZ GraphQL API
+# Dota 2 Discord Bot

-This Discord bot allows Dota 2 players to get a quick summary of their win/loss performance and win rate over a specific period using the [STRATZ GraphQL API](https://stratz.com/graphql).
-Players can request their performance statistics from the last few days directly within a Discord server, helping them track their recent progress.
+This Discord bot allows Dota 2 players to get a quick summary of their performance, hero stats, and meta trends using the [STRATZ GraphQL API](https://stratz.com/graphql).
+Players can track their progress and hero usage directly within Discord.

 ## Features:
-- **Win/Loss Tracking**: Get the number of wins, losses, and overall win rate for a specified number of days (up to 30 days).
+- **Win/Loss Tracking**: Retrieve the number of wins, losses, and win rate for a specified number of days (up to 30).
-- **Simple Command**: The bot offers a user-friendly command to retrieve your Dota 2 statistics quickly.
+- **Hero Stats**: Display win/loss statistics for all heroes over a given period.
+- **Meta Trends**: Show the 5 most picked heroes by position, or across all positions if no position is provided.
+- **Database Integration**: Store player and match data for historical tracking.
+- **Docker Support**: Easily deploy and run the bot in a Docker container.

 ## Technologies:
-- **Discord.py**: For interacting with Discord and managing bot commands.
-- **STRATZ GraphQL API**: To query Dota 2 match statistics.
+- **STRATZ GraphQL API**: Used to fetch Dota 2 match statistics.
-- **Python**: The core language used to build the bot.
+- **Python**: The core language for the bot.
+- **Discord.py**: For managing bot commands and interaction with Discord.
+- **SQLite3**: Lightweight database used to store player and match data.
+- **Docker**: Containerization for easy deployment and environment management.

 ## Setup: